matter-labs/zksync-web-era-docs/docs/api/js/features.md

 In this case, you can provide an `Overrides` object as the last parameter.
 There you can supply fields like `gasPrice`, `gasLimit`, `nonce` etc.

-In order to make the SDK as flexible as possible, we decided to use the overrides to supply zkSync-specific fields.
+In order to make the SDK as flexible as possible, the library uses the overrides to supply zkSync-specific fields.
 To supply zkSync-specific fields, you need to pass the following override:

 ```typescript
 {